mkdocs/mkdocs/docs/user-guide/styling-your-docs.md

     If you are deploying your documentation with [ReadTheDocs].
 You will need to explicitly list the CSS and JavaScript files you want to include in your config.
-To do this, add the following to your mkdocs.yml.
+To do this, add the following to your elstir.yml.

         extra_css: [extra.css]

-After making these changes, they should be visible when you run `mkdocs serve` - if you already had this running, you should see that the CSS changes were automatically picked up and the documentation will be updated.
+After making these changes, they should be visible when you run `elstir serve` - if you already had this running, you should see that the CSS changes were automatically picked up and the documentation will be updated.

 !!! note